skellis46/finger-pointing-moon/project-partners, impact and engagement and project-team.md

 ## my public engagement programme

 To carry out and disseminate research that can inform and enrich partner programme, place and practices.
-To support partner (and stakeholders) to become more connected to research, with deeper understanding of the limits of understanding of the human body.
+To support partner (and stakeholders) to become more connected to research, with deeper awareness of the limits of human physical and cognitive understanding.

 ### unforgettable: connects our memory of dancing with our knowledge of dancing